Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/AppCreationScripts/AppCreationScripts.md

    ```PowerShell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```
-1. Run the script to create your Azure AD application and configure the code of the sample application accordinly.
+1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
 (Other ways of running the scripts are described below)
    ```PowerShell
    .\AppCreationScripts\Configure.ps1
    ```